 7. Brexit and political uncertainty

 - Focus on non-UK markets, such as Germany, France, Italy, Spain and the Netherlands until the Brexit process and its outcomes are clearer.
-Stay up to date by following news and getting feedback from European partners.
-See CBI market statistics and outlook for natural food additives for further information on what country markets to target.
+Keep up-to-date by following news and getting feedback from European partners.
+See CBI’s report on market statistics and outlook for natural food additives for further information on what country markets to target.

 8. Coronavirus Challenges

 The global coronavirus pandemic presents many new challenges to exporters seeking to enter the European market.
 Challenges exporters face are likely to remain for the foreseeable future as different states and governments around the world attempt to tackle COVID-19 with emergency measures.
 Thus, the pandemic poses a threat to exporters in developing countries who are looking to access the European market.
 The disruption in global supply chains has made it more difficult for them to enter the European market.